 Other Factors That Impact Build-Out Cost

-The business of the tenant ultimately is the main determinant of the commercial construction cost breakdown for a retail or office space.
-A tenant whose business requires a lot of customer interaction in its space, like a medical office, law firm, or retail establishment, often will invest heavily in the quality of finishes in common areas, conference rooms or individual offices.
-By contrast, a tenant whose business is based on fulfilling customer orders over the phone may not see the need to invest in much more than four walls, desks and carpet tiles.
+The tenant’s business ultimately determines the commercial construction cost breakdown for a retail or office space.
+A tenant whose business requires a lot of customer interaction in its space, like a medical office, law firm, or retail establishment, will require higher-end finishes in common areas, conference rooms or individual offices.
+By contrast, a tenant whose business is based on fulfilling customer orders over the phone may not need to invest in much more than four walls, desks, and carpet tiles.
 Below are other cost factors to consider in commercial office build-outs:

 The condition of the space